-Heat the olive oil in a large pan, add the onions, stir well, sprinkle over the kosher salt and allow to cook on a low heat, stirring occasionally until golden.
-This could take up to 20 minutes.
+- Heat 3-4 tablespoons vegetable stock in a large pan, add the onions, stir well and allow to cook on a low heat, stirring occasionally until translucent.

-Add the black pepper, Herbes de Provence OR Bragg’s Seasonings and Harissa spice if using.
+3. Add the black pepper, Herbes de Provence OR Bragg’s Seasonings and Harissa spice or red pepper flakes if using.
 Stir well.
 Add the drained and rinsed beans, stir well.